Hello All, Welcome To My About Page

 A friend told me about his trip to San Fransico, CA, the following winter, and that conversation piqued my interest.
 Part of my interest was San Francisco, but the other side was I wanted to travel again.

 In February 2013, I booked a trip aboard Amtrak’s California Zephyr, and that first trip went well.
-Not only did I enjoy the journey, and I fell in love with travel again, and I found out I love planning and researching trips.
+I enjoyed the journey and fell in love with travel again, and I found out I love planning and researching trips.

 With those miles behind me, I learned much about Amtrak, train travel, packing, and life, and instead of keeping all that to myself, I want to share that knowledge with you.
 I am still learning about travel because things are changing, and I want to stay up-to-date.